Challenges in the Life of Bruce Pearl in a Detailed Timeline

 Life is full of challenges, and Bruce Pearl faced many.
 Discover key struggles and how they were overcome.

-Bruce Pearl is an American college basketball coach currently leading the Auburn Tigers, where he holds the record for most wins.
-Before Auburn, he coached at Tennessee, Milwaukee, and Southern Indiana.
-He gained national recognition when he led Southern Indiana to a Division II national championship in 1995, earning him the title of Division II Coach of the Year.
+Bruce Pearl is an American basketball coach, most recently at Auburn for 11 seasons.
+Before that, he coached at Tennessee, Milwaukee, and Southern Indiana.
+His career highlight includes leading Southern Indiana to a Division II national championship in 1995 and earning the title of Division II Coach of the Year by the National Association of Basketball Coaches.

 September 10, 2010: Pearl Acknowledges NCAA Violations

-On September 10, 2010, Bruce Pearl acknowledged violations in the Aaron Craft affair and admitted to lying to the NCAA.
-Tennessee imposed sanctions on Pearl and his staff, including a $1.5 million salary reduction over 5 years and a delayed retention bonus.
-His off-campus recruiting was restricted completely from September 4, 2010, to September 23, 2011.
+On September 10, 2010, Bruce Pearl acknowledged violations in the Aaron Craft affair and admitted lying to the NCAA.
+This led to sanctions from Tennessee, including a $1.5 million salary reduction and recruiting restrictions.

-On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as a result of NCAA violations.
+On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as part of the sanctions related to NCAA violations.

 March 21, 2011: Tennessee Fires Bruce Pearl

-On March 21, 2011, Tennessee fired Bruce Pearl after discovering additional NCAA violations and a violation of the school's substance abuse policy by a player.
-This occurred three days after the Vols' blowout loss to Michigan.
+On March 21, 2011, Tennessee fired Bruce Pearl after finding out about additional NCAA violations and a violation of the school's substance abuse policy by a player.

 August 23, 2011: Pearl Receives Show-Cause Penalty